Anita Bonds: Election

 In November 2012, Democrat Phil Mendelson won a special election to become the chair of the Council of the District of Columbia, creating a vacancy of his former seat as at-large member of the council.
 District of Columbia law provides that, in the event of a vacancy of an at-large seat on the council, the political party of the former incumbent shall decide who will fill the seat until a special election can be held.
+Bonds served as Chair of the DC Democratic State Committee at the time.

 Bonds announced that she would seek to be selected to hold the at-large Council seat.
 Douglass Sloan, a public affairs consultant and Advisory Neighborhood Commissioner for Riggs Park, and John Capozzi, former Shadow U.S. Representative and former at-large member of the District of Columbia Democratic State Committee, announced that they would also seek the selection.
 In a vote by the D.C.
 Democratic State Committee, Bonds received 55 of the 71 votes cast, winning the selection process.
 Bonds was sworn in as councilmember on December 11, 2012.

 Bonds won reelection in the 2013 special election.